Z for Zachariah (film): Production

 Modi began adapting the novel into a script several years before production began.
 The three principal cast members were announced in May 2013, which at the time included Amanda Seyfried.
-Seyfried, however, would eventually drop out and be replaced with Margot Robbie.
+Seyfried, however, would eventually drop out and be replaced by Margot Robbie.

 Set in the Eastern United States, the film was shot mostly in New Zealand.
 Principal photography began on January 27, 2014, in Canterbury, around the city of Christchurch.
-Director Craig Zobel and cinematographer Tim Orr drew on Russian director Andrei Tarkovsky's films, like Solaris (1972), The Mirror (1975), and Stalker (1979) for inspiration, incorporating landscapes into the story and for the use of desaturated color.
+Director Craig Zobel and cinematographer Tim Orr drew on Russian director Andrei Tarkovsky's films, like Solaris (1972), The Mirror (1975), and Stalker (1979), for inspiration, incorporating landscapes into the story and using desaturated color.
 The film was shot digitally on an Arri Alexa camera and Panavision anamorphic lenses.
-Additional scenes at the opening of the film were shot in Welch, West Virginia in March 2014.
+Additional scenes at the film's opening were shot in Welch, West Virginia, in March 2014.

 Release

 The film premiered at the Sundance Film Festival on January 24, 2015.
-Prior to the premiere of the film, Roadside Attractions and Lionsgate acquired distribution rights to the film.
+Before the premiere of the film, Roadside Attractions and Lionsgate acquired distribution rights to the film.

 The film was released both theatrically and on demand in the United States on August 28, 2015.